numical/style-ext-html-webpack-plugin/README.md

 Version 2.x is under beta test and will bring full webpack 2 compatibility.

-Currently you must be running webpack v1.x on node v4.x or v5.x.
+Currently you must be running webpack v1.x on node v4+.

 Install the plugin with npm:
 ```shell